christiaanpauw/surveyCTOprover/README.md

    - `OPERATOR_KEY` = your private key (e.g., `302e0201...`)
    - `TOPIC_ID` = your topic ID (e.g., `0.0.1234567`)

+Once you have these values, run `./setup.sh` to copy `env.example` to `.env` and install any Go module dependencies.

 ---

 ## 5) Go implementation (server)